chen-ye/dr-eds/README.md

 When shifter button is pressed it sends only 3 bytes: `0x04 0x01 0x05`.
 Here `0x04` is a prefix, `0x01` or `0x02` seems to be the button, and `0x05` looks like simpe xor checksum.

-There is also repeat command `0x03` | `0x04` which are send when button is holded down for multiple shifts.
+There is also repeat command `0x03` for `0x01` button | `0x04` for `0x02` button which is send when button is holded down for multiple shifts.
 Delay between button press and repeat command is about 1/2 a second.
-When button is released shifter send `0x09` | `0x0a`.
+When button is released shifter send `0x09` for `0x01` button | `0x0a` for `0x02` button.

 This means that shifter don't know on which gear RD is.
+It just send button is pressed, holded down or released.

 Simple demo shifting can be found in file `shifter_up_down_on_wakeup.ino` in `demo` folder.
 Demo will shift up and down every time RD is waked up.